Centor Score Calculator (Modified/McIsaac)

 Use the temperature conversion tool to convert between Celsius and Fahrenheit.

 What does the result of Centor score tell you?

-The greater the Centor score, the bigger the probability of streptococcal infection causing the pharyngitis.
+The greater the Centor score, the bigger the probability of streptococcal infection causing pharyngitis.

-- 0-1 point: no further testing or antibiotics required.
+0-1 point: no further testing or antibiotics are required.

 Let's get an example!

 A 24-year-old male student came to the doctor due to a sore throat, which started on the day before the visit.
 The patient also reports productive cough, sneezing, and a runny nose.
 His body temperature is 37.8 Celcius.
-He denies pain on the neck.
-On medical examination there are enlarged, swollen tonsils with exudate.
-However there is no lymphadenopathy.
+He denies pain in the neck.
+On medical examination, there are enlarged, swollen tonsils with exudate.
+However, there is no lymphadenopathy.

-Using any calculator may never replace medical examination.
+Using any calculator may never replace a medical examination.
 If you feel any symptoms, contact your physician!